yegor256/blog/_drafts/hoc.md

 Basically, this means that certain parts of the aircraft will take much more effort at the same time being much lighter than others (like a central computer, for example).
-Instead of measing the weight of the aircraft we should measure the effort,... somehow.
+Instead of measuring the weight of the aircraft we should measure the effort put into it... somehow.
 So, here is the idea.
 How about we measure the amount of times programmers **touch** the lines.
 Instead of counting the number of lines we'll count how many times they were actually modified &mdash; we can get this information from Git (or any other SCM).
-The more you touch that part of the aircraft &mdash; the more efforts you spent on it, don't you?
+The more you touch that part of the aircraft &mdash; the more effort you spent on it, right?

 <!--more-->